 Brenda has been involved with NAWIC over the years.
 She joined the Dallas chapter last year after having been a member of the Ft.
 Worth chapter for several years.
 She served on the Board of Directors for the Ft.
 Worth chapter three years and was an active member.

 Susan Kittrell currently works for C-CAP, Inc. (Contractor's Commercial Architectural Products, Inc.).
 Susan is a very motivated, hard working sales woman who has had a career in the commercial roofing industry that has flourished since 1984.
 She has worked as support to sales and as an outside sales representative for roofing companies, manufacturers and distributors.
 Susan believes women are "key" in the construction industry, whether is be as support staff, sales or ownership roles.

-Susan is the current Vice President of the Dallas Chapter.
-She has been essential in the past with the fundraising events that the chapter holds annually and contributes greatly to the recruitment of new members for the chapter.
+Susan is the past Vice President of the Dallas Chapter.
+She is essential in the fundraising events that the chapter holds annually and contributes greatly to the recruitment of new members for the chapter.